damiecode/Quest-for-treasure/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/).

-Quest for treasure is created using vanilla JS and Phaser Js.
-It is a simple Video game.
-It is a platform game where the goal of the game is to fetch the key and open the door that leads to the next level.
+Quest for Treasure is created using vanilla JS and Phaser JS.
+It is a simple platform game where the goal is to fetch the key and open the door that leads to the next level.
 <br>
 <p>
   <img alt="scene" src="img1.png" />